lauranagamine1/movies-full-stack/README.md

 # movies
-Movie reviews full stack website made with SpringBoot, ReactJs and MongoDB
+Movies full-stack website using SpringBoot, ReactJs and MongoDB from FreeCodeCamp course.